IST-DASLab/PanzaMail/README.md

 - [Prompt Preambles Tutorial](prompt_preambles/README.md)

 ## Privacy Statement
 The goal of Panza is to give users full control of their data and models trained on it.
 As such, no part of Panza, including the Chrome/GMail plugin collects any information about its users, outside of the normal summary statistics collected by Github and Google (such as the number of stars/forks/downloads).
 If you choose to run any part of Panza on a hosted service, e.g., on Amazon Web Services or Google Colab, we take no responsibility for any data collection or data breaches that may occur.
+Additionally, running the Panza web client or the GUI interface (via Gradio) risks providing unauthorized access to the models.
 Please use at your own risk.

 ## Authors